 where \(B_m\) is the set of indices of samples in bin \(m\), \(N\) is the total number of samples, \(\text{acc}(B_m)\) is the accuracy of predictions in bin \(m\), and \(\text{conf}(B_m)\) is the average confidence of predictions in bin \(m\).

-\paragraph{Miscalibration Score (MCS).} As the ECE only quantifies the calibration error and gives no information on whether the model is over or underconfident, the MCS~\cite{aoTwoSidesMiscalibration2023} computes the difference between confidence and accuracy in each bin.
+\paragraph{Miscalibration Score (MCS).} As ECE only quantifies the calibration error and gives no information on whether the model is over- or underconfident, the MCS~\citep{aoTwoSidesMiscalibration2023} computes the difference between confidence and accuracy in each bin.
 A perfectly calibrated model has an MCS of $0$ while under-confident models have a negative score and overconfident models a positive score.
 The ECE equation is adapted to:

-As the MCS computes a average of the difference between $\text{conf}(B_m)$ and $\text{acc}(B_m)$ over and underconfident bins can cancel each other out.
-Consequently, the MCS omits information if the model is miscalibrated in multiple regions.
-Therefore, we propose to additionally evaluate: \paragraph{Over-confidence Score (OCS).}
+As the MCS computes an average of the difference between $\text{conf}(B_m)$ and $\text{acc}(B_m)$, over- and underconfident bins can cancel each other out.
+Consequently, the MCS loses information if the model is miscalibrated in multiple regions.
+Therefore, we additionally evaluate: \paragraph{Over-confidence Score (OCS).}

 and \paragraph{Under-confidence Score (UCS).}